 When disputes inevitably occur, our team is here to support you every step of the way.
 We are experienced in all types of employment disputes, from preparing a response to representing you at Employment Tribunals.

-We have created retainer packages too, which give you a telephone helpline, and document health check as standard, and can include extras like document drafting, face-to-face meetings and in-house training.
+We have created retainer packages too, which give you a telephone helpline, and document health checks as standard, and can include extras like document drafting, face-to-face meetings and in-house training.

 We are also conscious that you might be worried about the cost of possible problems, so we can offer you access to a specialist insurance package that captures legal fees, costs and awards incurred in relation to employment tribunal disputes.